KageKirin/2dimagefilter/wiki/ImageScaling.md

 emulators, many are designed to run in real time for sufficiently small input images at 60 frames per second.
 Many work only on specific scale
 factors: 2× is the most common, with 3× and 4× also present.

+### EPX/Scale2×/AdvMAME2×

+Eric's Pixel Expansion (EPX) is an algorithm developed by Eric Johnston at LucasArts around 1992, when porting the SCUMM engine games from the IBM PC (which ran at 320×200×256 colors) to the early color Macintosh computers, which ran at more or less double that resolution.
+The algorithm works as follows: